Dance Uptown, Series 10. 1972. Courtesy of the Barnard College Archives

 Oxford Encyclopedia of Theatre and Performance provides information about theater and performance from ancient Greece to the present.

-International Bibliography of Theatre and Dance contains all of the content available in International Bibliography of Theatre & Dance as well as full text for 100 titles.
+International Bibliography of Theatre and Dance contains all of the content available in International Bibliography of Theatre and Dance as well as full text for 100 titles.

-International Index to the Performing Arts is a multidisciplinary index to the performing arts.
+Performing Arts Periodicals Database (formerly International Index to the Performing Arts) is a multidisciplinary index to the performing arts.
 Includes full-text.